-Going into the forty-fourth and last ATP tournament of the season, there was a great deal at stake for several of the Rolex Tennis Masters singles participants.
-When play began on October 29th for the thirty-sixth time at the Accor Arena, in Bercy, a Paris suburb, there was vibrant “Look ahead excitement…”
+Going into the 44th and last ATP tournament of the season, there was a great deal at stake for several of the Rolex Tennis Masters singles participants.
+When play began on October 29th for the 36th time at the Accor Arena, in Bercy, a Paris suburb, there was vibrant “Look ahead excitement…”

 Felix Auger-Aliassime of Canada, Andrey Rublev (Neutral), Taylor Fritz of the US and Hubert Hurkacz of Poland were competing for the two spots still open in the eight-man Nitto ATP Finals Singles draw.
 In the Men’s Doubles three slots were still to be filled at the Year-End Finals.